 Watching the Dan Uggla stonehands exhibition during the All-Star Game the other day, I couldn't help but be reminded of Roberto Alomar.
 The Roberto Alomar is a Good Met era lasted maybe 5 minutes longer than our love for Bill Pecota.
 He became a shell of the player he previously was, both offensively and defensively as his career evaporated before our eyes.
 The Roberto Alomar lasted about 100 plate appearances from July 4-28, 2002.
 In that 21-game span, Alomar hit .371, scored 18 runs and drove in 12.
 Within that stretch were six games against the Reds, four of which the Mets won.
 In those four wins, Alomar was the ultimate pest, with 10 hits in 17 at-bats, along with five RBI.
 The best of those games was a walk-off win on July 26 (a game witnessed in person by none other than Bill Buckner), a game that began with Alomar getting his 2,500th career hit in the first inning, as Merengue Night began on a happy note, with the Mets taking a 2-0 lead.
-Alomar drove in the second run wi
+Alomar drove in the second run with h

 A blog devoted to cataloguing New York Mets walk-offs and other trivia.
 For those unaware of the definition of walk-off just replace the term with the words "game-ending" and you should have a much better understanding of the phrase.